hyperledger-solang/solang/docs/language.rst

   The Ethereum Foundation Solidity compiler supports additional data types: bytes and string.
 These will be implemented in Solang in early 2020.

-Fixed Length arrays
+Fixed Length Arrays
 ___________________

-Arrays can be declared by [length] to the type.
-Any type can be an array, including arrays themselves (also known as arrays of arrays).
+Arrays can be declared by adding [length] to the type name, where length is a constant.
+Any type can be made into an array, including arrays themselves (also known as arrays of arrays).
 For example:

 .. code-block:: javascript

     contract foo {
-        /// In vote with 11 voters, do the ayes have it? function f(bool[11] votes) public pure returns (bool) {
+        /// In a vote with 11 voters, do the ayes have it? function f(bool[11] votes) public pure returns (bool) {
             uint32 i;
             uint32 ayes = 0;